 • Do you have pets?

 • What interior design style are you creating?

 • What is your budget?

 How do I find a great quality carpet?

 Check the quality of the carpet from its independent grading/s.
-The main bodies that govern carpet grading in Australia are the Australian Carpet Classification Scheme (ACCS) and the Woolmark/Woolblend Mark Scheme.
+The main body that governs carpet grading in Australia is the Australian Carpet Classification Scheme (ACCS).

 Who will install my new carpet?

 Your carpet retailer will usually include installation as part of the sales package.
 Installation should be discussed with your retailer during the sales negotiation.